fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ## 4: Historiographical Revolutions

 ### 5: Early Modern Historiographical Revolutions
 * _FHTH_, "The historiographical revolution of the early modern era", 47-67.
+* Niccolò Machiavelli, _The Prince_, 5-19.
+(These are really small pages.)
+We'll discuss: How does Machiavelli use history in his text?
+How does it draw from previous historiographic traditions?

 ### 7: Historical Professionalization
 * _FHTH_, "The 19th century and the rise of academic scholarship", 68-96.